strapi/strapi/docs/3.x.x/guides/databases.md

 ### Install MongoDB locally

 In order to use Strapi with [MongoDB](https://www.mongodb.com/) in production, you must have and use MongoDB on your local development environment.
-These instructions show how to install a Strapi project locally with a MongoDB database.
+These instructions show how to start using Strapi with a MongoDB database.

   - You must have [Strapi installed globally](/3.x.x/getting-started/quick-start-tutorial.html#_1-install-strapi-globally).